Skip to main content Scroll Top

 The majority portion and exam pattern will be expected to remain the same for the NEET 2026 exam, but NEET aspirants may face some minor updates and changes.
 So, our NEET division experts at Matrix Academy find the following important changes that should be considered by every NEET aspirant before appearing in this exam-

-- According to Matrix Academy’s NEET division experts, the Biology section is expected to be based on competency and application-oriented questions for the upcoming 2026 exam.
+• According to Matrix Academy’s experts, the NEET Biology preparation should be based on competency and application-oriented questions for the upcoming 2026 exam.
 Chemistry could be based on conceptual and application-driven problem-solving, while Physics may continue with numeric and formula-based questions.

 For the latest updates regarding notifications from NTA and NMC, you can visit their official websites.